MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 ---

 > [!NOTE]
-> Memory storage is used for testing purposes only and is not intended for production use.
+> Memory storage is used for testing purposes only and isn't intended for production use.
 > Be sure to use a persistent type of storage for a production bot.

 ## Test the bot